cdermott7/PricePal/README.md

 ## 🙏 Acknowledgments

 - [Mentra](https://mentra.glass/) for the amazing smart glasses platform
-- OpenAI for powerful AI capabilities
+- Google Gemini for powerful AI capabilities with grounding and URL context
 - Roboflow for computer vision processing
 - ElevenLabs for speech synthesis
 - The entire Mentra community for inspiration and support